Él Mató a un Policía Motorizado

 Él Mató a un Policía Motorizado, also known as EMAUPM or Él Mató, is an Argentine indie rock band from La Plata established in 2003.
 It is formed by Santiago "Motorizado" (bass and vocals), Willy "Doctora Muerte" (drums), Manuel "Pantro Puto" (guitar), Gustavo "Niño Elefante" (guitar) and Chatrán Chatrán (keyboards).
-The band's musical influences include Pixies, Ramones, Weezer, Sonic Youth and The Velvet Underground.
+The band's musical influences include Pixies, the Flaming Lips, Weezer, Sonic Youth and the Velvet Underground.

 History

 Él Mató was formed when Willy and Santiago were in high school.
 "Manuel had a band and invited me to play... we composed our own songs, after that we called Willy and then Gustavo.
 We passed from band to band until we formed this", said Motorizado.
 After releasing their debut album in 2004, the band did a trilogy of EPs dedicated, respectively, to birth, life, and death : Navidad de Reserva (2005), Un Millón de Euros (2006), and Día de los Muertos (2008).
 In 28 November 2012 Él Mató releases their second studio album, La Dinastía Scorpio.